rappo-ai/telegram-karnatakacovid19faqbot-server/README.md

 # Rappo / Telegram NLP Bot Server

-This repository contains the codebase for Telegram NLP bot server.
+This repository contains the codebase for Karnataka Covid-19 FAQ bot on Telegram.

 ## Steps to Build & Run the app